CSCI 250 Intro to Computer Graphics Syllabus

 Coding style:

 An important part of any computer science class is the programming assignments.
-These not only reinforce and extend the concepts covered in class, but also give the student an opportunity to hone his programming skills.
+These not only reinforce and extend the concepts covered in class, but also give the student an opportunity to hone their programming skills.
 Therefore any programs you turn in should follow good style guidelines and coding standards.
 They should exhibit consistent and logical indenting, block comments, function and file headers, sensible variable names, etc. Every code and header file should start with a block comment containing the class, the assignment number, your name, the date due, and a brief summary of what is in the file.
 For example:

 /*************************************************************/